 - Best Texture – These are soft, chewy, and have those wonderfully crisp edges.

 - Melted Butter – That means no creaming.
 No mixers.
-Just a simple recipe that results in fantastic cookies.
+Just a simple recipe that results in fantastic oatmeal chocolate chip cookies.

 I based this oatmeal cookie recipe from my Ultimate Oatmeal Raisin Cookie Recipe – so yes a lot of the ingredients are the same, with one big change.
 I think you know which ingredient I’m talking about!